Erudika/scoold/README.md

 **Ukrainian** | [lang_uk.properties](src/main/resources/lang_uk.properties) | 0%
 **Vietnamese** | [lang_vi.properties](src/main/resources/lang_vi.properties) | 0%

-You can also change the default language of Scoold for all users by setting `para.default_language_code = "en"`, where instead of "en" you enter the 2-letter code of the language of your choice.
+You can also change the default language of Scoold for all users by setting `scoold.default_language_code = "en"`, where instead of "en" you enter the 2-letter code of the language of your choice.

 ## Building Scoold